publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch36/schI/m__us_usc_t7_s1515.md

     (j) __Information management__

-        (1) __Systems upgrades__
+        (1) __Systems maintenance and upgrades__

+            (A) __In general__

+                The Secretary shall maintain and upgrade the information management systems of the Corporation used in the administration and enforcement of this subchapter.

+            (B) __Requirement__

+                (i) __In general__

-            The Secretary shall upgrade the information management systems of the Corporation used in the administration and enforcement and this subchapter.
-In upgrading the systems, the Secretary shall ensure that new hardware and software are compatible with the hardware and software used by other agencies of the Department to maximize data sharing and promote the purpose of this section.
+                    In maintaining and upgrading the systems, the Secretary shall ensure that new hardware and software are compatible with the hardware and software used by other agencies of the Department to maximize data sharing and promote the purposes of this section.

+                (ii) __Acreage report streamlining initiative project__

+                    As soon as practicable, the Secretary shall develop and implement an acreage report streamlining initiative project to allow producers to report acreage and other information directly to the Department.

         (2) __Use of available information technologies__